neefrehman/ustwo-tech-weekly-glsl/README.md

 #### Fast refresh dev server workaround

-There is [an issue with fast refresh that causes production builds to error](https://github.com/snowpackjs/snowpack/discussions/1458), I've kept Fast Refresh (via `prefresh`) enabled to keep the feedback loop fast, since we'll only be using the dev server in our session.
+There is [an issue with fast refresh that causes production builds to error](https://github.com/snowpackjs/snowpack/discussions/1458).
+I've kept fast refresh (via `prefresh`) enabled to keep the feedback loop fast, since we'll only be using the dev server in our session.
 If you want to create a production build I reccommend you comment out the lines that I've marked in `snowpack.config.js` and `.babelrc`.

 ## Resources